wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     You can verify the transaction on the Wormhole Explorer using the provided link in the terminal output.
 This explorer also offers an option to add the transferred token to your MetaMask wallet automatically.

+If you followed the logic provided in the `transfer.ts` file above, your terminal output should look something like this:

+--8<-- "code/tutorials/messaging/cross-chain-token-contracts/snippet-8.html"

+!!! note
+    In this example, we demonstrated a token transfer from the Avalanche Fuji testnet to the Celo Alfajores testnet.
+We sent 2 units of USDC testnet tokens using the token contract address `0x5425890298aed601595a70ab815c96711a31bc65`.
+You can replace these details with those relevant to your own project or use the same for testing purposes.

 ## Resources